 - B. As the instructional leader, the principal is responsible for ensuring that students are provided an opportunity to learn and shall: - 1.
 Protect the academic instructional time from unnecessary interruptions and disruptions and enable the professional teaching staff to spend the maximum time possible in the teaching/learning process by keeping to a minimum clerical responsibility and the time students are out of class; - 2.
-Ensure that the school division's student code of conduct is enforced and seek to maintain a safe and secure school environment; - 3.
+Ensure that the school division's student code of conduct is enforced and seek to maintain a safe and secure school environment: - 3.
 Analyze the school's test scores annually, by grade and by discipline, to: - a.
 Direct and require appropriate prevention, intervention, and/or remediation to those students performing below grade level or not passing the SOL tests; - b.
 Involve the staff of the school in identifying the types of staff development needed to improve student achievement and ensure that the staff participate in those activities; and - c.
 Analyze classroom practices and methods for improvement of instruction; - 4.
-Ensure that students' records are maintained and that criteria used in making placement and promotion decisions, as well as any instructional interventions used to improve the student's performance, are included in the record; - 5.
-Monitor and evaluate the quality of instruction, provide staff development, provide support that is designed to improve instruction, and seek to ensure the successful attainment of the knowledge and skills required for students by the SOL tests; - 6.
-Maintain records of students who drop out of school, including their reasons for dropping out and actions taken to prevent these students from dropping out; - 7.
-Notify the parents of rising eleventh-grade and twelfth-grade students of: - a.
-The number of standard and verified units of credit required for graduation; and - b.
-The remaining number of such units of credit the individual student requires for graduation; and - 8.
-Notify the parent or guardian of students removed from class for disciplinary reasons for two or more consecutive days in whole or in part.
-The school shall have met its obligation if it makes a good faith effort to notify the parent or guardian. - C. As the school manager, the principal shall: - 1.
-Work with staff to create an atmosphere of mutual respect and courtesy and to facilitate constructive communication by establishing and maintaining a current handbook of personnel policies and procedures;
+Ensure that students' records are maintained and that criteria used in making placement and promotion decisions, as well as any instructional interventions used to improve the student's performance, are included in the record;

+- 5. Monitor and evaluate the quality of instruction, provide staff development, provide support that is designed to improve instruction, and seek to ensure the successful attainment of the knowledge and skills required for students by the SOL tests; - 6.
+Maintain records of students who drop out of school, including their reasons for dropping out and actions taken to prevent these students from dropping out; and - 7.
+Notify the parents of rising eleventh-grade and twelfth-grade students of: - a. the number of standard and verified units of credit required for graduation; and - b. the remaining number of such units of credit the individual student requires for graduation.

+C. As the school manager, the principal shall:

-- 2. Work with the community to involve parents and citizens in the educational program and facilitate communication with parents by maintaining and disseminating a current student handbook of policies and procedures that includes the school division's standards of student conduct and procedures for enforcement, along with other matters of interest to parents and students; - 3.
+- 1. Work with staff to create an atmosphere of mutual respect and courtesy and to facilitate constructive communication by establishing and maintaining a current handbook of personnel policies and procedures; - 2.
+Work with the community to involve parents and citizens in the educational program and facilitate communication with parents by maintaining and disseminating a current student handbook of policies and procedures that includes the school division's standards of student conduct and procedures for enforcement, along with other matters of interest to parents and students; - 3.
 Maintain a current record of licensure, endorsement, and in-service training completed by staff; and - 4.
 Maintain records of receipts and disbursements of all funds handled.
 These records shall be audited annually by a professional accountant approved by the local school board.